 The Mobileye anti-collision alert system is a driver assistance system integrated with telematics capabilities.
 Acting as an ‘extra pair of eyes’, the system alerts Bus Captains to vehicles, pedestrians and cyclists on the roads with visual and audible alerts, helping to reinforce safe driving behaviour and reducing the chance of accidents.

-Currently, local bus operator SBS Transit is progressively installing the Mobileye system on its buses ing on SBS Transit buses.
-The system is also installed onboard SG5999Z, LTA’s trial MAN Lion’s City DD Concept Bus.
+Currently, local bus operator SBS Transit is progressively installing the Mobileye system on all its buses.
+The system is also installed onboard SG5999Z, LTA’s trial MAN Lion’s City DD Concept Bus, and SG4003D, a Volvo B8L Demonstrator.

 Apart from the standard Mobileye 560 Advanced Driver Assistance System, SBS Transit is also trialling the Mobileye Shield+ Collision Avoidance System starting with one bus in January 2017.
 This article seeks to cover the basic functional aspects of both systems.